SoullessCookie/SoullessCookie/README.md

 * I am [WrigglySplash]().
 Currently I am a third year student at Wake Tech CC in IT with specialization in Network Security Architecture

-* I was a C++ Developer for Team Deciduo :toolbox: and Lu-ai (discontinued) contributer :sparkles:.
+* I was a C++ Developer for Team Deciduo :toolbox: and Lu-ai contributer :sparkles:.

 * Founder of objectoriented.net.